-You may have heard about that elusive "X-Factor."
-Everyone has one–let's find yours.
+You may have heard about that elusive “x factor.”
+Everyone has one—let’s find yours.
 There are key elements that will help you stand out from the crowd when you audition for that competition, scholarship, part, or gig.
-Landing the gig is only half of it.
-Once you're in, living up to expectations means putting on a great performance each and every time.
-Do you know what it takes or what to do when you get up on stage?
+But landing the gig is only half of it; Once you’re in, you’ll be expected to put on a great performance each and every time.
+This program will show you what it takes to make each and every stage performance count.

 The Stage Performance Workshop will give you insight into song selection, musicianship, your look, and how to present yourself, all of which will help set you apart from the competition.
 Get inside information on the dos and don'ts, and find out what audition judges, producers, and directors look for.
 Develop your auditioning and performance skills, and be on your way to success.